EFTEC/MessageContainer/README.md

 ## changelog
 * 2.1
   * Update dependency.
 Now, it only works with PHP 7.2 and higher.
+It is also tested for PHP 8.1
   * Update PHPUnit dependency.
-  * Now method has type hinting.
+  * Now methods have type hinting.
 * 2.0.1 2022-01-29
   * [fix] some cleanups
   * [new] added method throwOnError().
 So it is possible to throw an exception when we store an error and/or warning.